SKIP TO CONTENT

 Every efficiency gain from AI was immediately competed away

-The problem isn't execution.
 The game changed, and the old playbook now works against you.

 PART I